IRLotsEvil/CSharpToNode/README.md

 # CSharpToNode

-Connecting Pipe Work to a Node.js process that uses Electron
+This class is used to send messages to and from c# and Node.js electron